Inside: Sharing the gospel with our family should be a part of our natural conversation with them.

 But Jesus looked at them and said, “With man this is impossible, but with God all things are possible.”Matthew 19:26

-When I first started writing this post I wanted to title it, “How Not to Witness to Family Members.”
-I believe I have more qualifications in writing about all my failures and missed opportunities to share the Gospel of Jesus Christ with those I love dearly and desire to see in heaven one day.
+When I first started writing this post, I wanted to title it “How Not to Witness to Family Members.”
+I believe I have more qualifications to write about all my failures and missed opportunities to share the Gospel of Jesus Christ with those I love dearly and desire to see in heaven one day.

 Some of our family members think we have lost our minds and have chosen to have no communication with us anymore.
 My hope today is to remind you of the hope in the One who truly saves, and as the verse above reminds us, “with God, all things are possible.”

 Many of us believe it is hard to witness to strangers and casual acquaintances, but when you think about this, I have found it much easier to witness to someone I just met on an airplane or at a restaurant than someone I have known for years.